France: Police employee killed in knife attack at station | DW | 23.04.2021

 A female police officer was killed Friday in a knife attack at a police station in Rambouillet, a small town about 60 kilometers (37 miles) southwest of Paris.

-The victim was a 49-year-old administrative employee who worked for the national police service, a national police spokesperson told the Associated Press.
+The victim was a 49-year-old administrative employee who worked for the national police service, police officials told several news outlets.
 She was attacked in the entrance area of the police station at about 2:20pm local time (1220 GMT) when she was returning from her lunch break.

 The attacker was quickly shot and killed by police, police and prosecutors said.
 The attacker's motive was not immediately clear.
 BFM TV reported that the suspect was of Tunisian nationality, was not previously known to French security forces, and was born in 1984.

-Anti-terrorism prosecutor Jean-Francois Ricard said his office took over the investigation because the attacker had staked out the station, the statements he made during the attack, and because he targeted a police official.
+Anti-terrorism prosecutor Jean-Francois Ricard said his office took over the investigation because the attacker had staked out the station, because of what he had said during the attack, and because he targeted a police official.
 A source close to the inquiry told AFP that the suspect shouted "Allahu Akbar" ("God is great") during the stabbing.

 The attack was in the same administrative region, Yvelines, where teacher Samuel Paty was beheaded after discussing cartoons that depicted the Muslim Prophet Muhammad in a class on free speech in France.
 The cartoons were cited by Islamist terrorists as a reason for their lethal attack on the offices of the satirical weekly Charlie Hebdo in 2015.